GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Related Work

 \subsection{GUI Benchmark}

-Evaluating GUI agents is essential for advancing their capabilities, and existing benchmarks generally fall into three categories.
-Action-level benchmarks focus on the precision of low-level operations such as mouse and keyboard inputs and accurate element grounding.
-Examples include ScreenSpot-Pro~\citep{li2025screenspot} highlights grounding challenges in professional high-resolution interfaces, SeeClick~\citep{cheng2024seeclick} and ScreenSpot~\citep{jurmu2008screenspot} for cross-environment grounding.
+Existing benchmarks generally fall into three categories.
+Action-level benchmarks focus on the precision of low-level operations such as mouse and keyboard inputs, and accurate element grounding.
+Examples include ScreenSpot-Pro~\citep{li2025screenspot} for grounding challenges in professional high-resolution interfaces, and SeeClick~\citep{cheng2024seeclick} and ScreenSpot~\citep{jurmu2008screenspot} for cross-environment grounding.
 Plan-level evaluations extend beyond single actions to hierarchical execution.
 VideoGUI~\citep{lin2024videogui}, for instance, evaluates GUI agents with high-level and mid-level planning.
-Task-level benchmarks emphasize end-to-end task success in simulated environments, such as OSWorld~\citep{xie2025osworld}, OSWorld-Verified~\citep{osworld_verified}, MacOSworld~\citep{yang2025macosworld}, and AndroidWorld ~\citep{rawles2024androidworld}.
-Beyond execution, a few recent efforts assess GUI knowledge, such as MMBench-GUI~\citep{wang2025mmbench}, which tests content understanding and widget semantics, and Web-CogBench~\citep{guo2025web}, which probes cognitive reasoning in web navigation.
-However, these benchmarks remain narrow in application scopes and domain knowledge coverage.
+Task-level benchmarks emphasize real task success in simulated environments, such as OSWorld~\citep{xie2025osworld}, OSWorld-Verified~\citep{osworld_verified}, MacOSworld~\citep{yang2025macosworld}, and AndroidWorld ~\citep{rawles2024androidworld}.

+In contrast, our benchmark is explicitly designed to evaluate whether a model possesses sufficient GUI knowledge, independent of grounding, planning, and reasoning, as shown in \cref{tab:benchmark_comparison}.
+To this end, we decouple element grounding from our evaluation by providing visual markers on screenshots, thereby minimizing grounding-related confounds.
+All questions are formulated as simple multiple-choice or yes/no queries that directly evaluate GUI knowledge, rather than requiring multi-step reasoning or text generation.
+Our benchmark carefully categorizes the GUI knowledge into three complementary aspects derived from common failure modes in GUI task automation, \textit{i.e.}, interface knowledge, interaction knowledge, and procedure knowledge.

-In contrast, we carefully categorize the GUI knowledge into three complementary aspects derived from common agent failure modes, interface perception, interaction prediction and goal interpretation.
-Our benchmark offers a systematic and comprehensive evaluation of GUI knowledge, spanning multiple platforms and applications, thereby providing a more complete evaluation of base model's GUI knowledge.
+A few recent efforts also involve GUI knowledge, such as MMBench-GUI~\citep{wang2025mmbench}, which tests content understanding and widget semantics, and Web-CogBench~\citep{guo2025web}, which evaluates cognitive reasoning in web navigation.
+Different from the two benchmarks that remain narrow in application scopes and domain knowledge coverage, our benchmark offers a systematic and comprehensive evaluation of GUI knowledge, spanning multiple platforms and applications, thereby providing a more complete evaluation of VLM's GUI knowledge.